ibm-cloud-docs/assistant/dialog-overview.md

 If the current user's name is `Norman`, then the response that is displayed to Norman is `Hello Norman`.

 If you include one of these special characters in a text response, escape it by adding a backslash (`\`) in front of it.
+If you are using the JSON editor, you need to use two backslashes to escape (`\\`).
 Escaping the character prevents the service from misinterpreting it as being one of the following artifact types:

 | Special character | Artifact | Example |
 |-------------------|----------|---------|